TheArturthur/CoppermindScraper/Cosmere/Leras.md

 \-Leras[3]

 Leras is familiar with an unknown person or being named [[Senna\|Senna]].
-It's unclear who or what they were; however, Leras invokes them during his breakdown when seeing Ruin destroy [[Scadrial\|Scadrial]] around him, suggesting it was someone highly important to him.
+It's unclear who or what they were; however, Leras invokes them during his breakdown when seeing Ruin destroy [[Scadrial\|Scadrial]] around him, suggesting it was someone highly important to him, possibly a dead Yolish god.

 ## Trivia
 He is familiar with [[Vax\|Vax]], and would recognize the name of the planet if he was still around when [[Ati\|Ati]] mentioned it.